-Charles Darwin was not the only historical science person I saw portrayed at this year’s Fringe.
+Charles Darwin was not the only figure from the history of science that I saw portrayed at this year’s Fringe.
 The other was Michael Faraday, played by Bernard Caleo in Faraday’s Candle.
 This I attended with friend Phil Marlow and his new fiancee Jane, who I met for the first time.
 (Phil’s first wife was the late Pam Marlow.)
-It’s an educational performance brought to us by two science outreach organisations, produced by Re-Science and hosted in Adelaide by Ri-Aus, and basically a Reader’s Digest dramatisation of a series of public lectures Faraday actually delivered on the physics and chemistry of the candle.
+It’s an educational performance brought to us by two science outreach organisations: produced by Re-Science and hosted in Adelaide by Ri-Aus, and basically an abbreviated dramatisation of a series of public lectures Faraday actually delivered on the physics and chemistry of the candle.
 A number of simple experiments, illuminating hidden properties of candles, are performed.
 The whole thing is most enjoyable, but hard to capture in words: what sets it apart from a good but otherwise generic science lecture is more a question of atmosphere than anything tangible.
 The elegance of Caleo’s portrayal is a large part of that, and the smell of the burning candles contributes something too.
 On the minus side, sometimes Caleo would forget a line and momentarily slip out of character, and there was at least one scientific error — though that might have simply been a hasty attempt to recover from a fluffed line.
 (He said that a particular effect occurs because of a combination of capillary reaction and surface tension, which I believe is incoherent because capillary action is simply what surface tension becomes in a space that’s dense in surfaces.)

 On the way back to the car, I shared some high school science memories with Phil and Jane that were prompted by the show.
-The connection was mostly tangential (ask me in the comments if you’re curious), but if other people were inspired to converse along their own scientific tangents, then I dare say the people responsible for Faraday’s Candle would count it a success.
+The connection was mostly tangential, but if other people were inspired to converse along their own scientific tangents, then I dare say the people responsible for Faraday’s Candle would count that a success.

-I saw two more events that I haven’t described yet, and they were both performances that combined music with visual imagery.
-With my parents I went to see The Galileo Project by Tafelmusik, which was not a Fringe event at all but part of the Adelaide Festival of Arts.
-It’s a tribute to Galileo, Newton and other pioneers of modern astronomy, featuring music that was popular in their day and, on a circular screen above the stage, a slideshow of astronomical images.
-Further adding to the variety, there are also readings of poetry, excerpts from letters from or about the astronomers in question, and so on.
-The lack of historical balance can be criticised (for example you don’t hear of Galileo’s less commendable side), but it is after all a tribute and not a history lesson.
+There are two events I haven’t described yet, both of which combined music with visual imagery.
+With my parents I saw The Galileo Project by Tafelmusik, which was not a Fringe event but part of the Adelaide Festival of Arts.
+It’s a tribute to Galileo, Newton and other pioneers of modern astronomy, featuring music that was popular in their day and — on a circular screen above the stage — a slideshow of astronomical images.
+Further adding to the variety were poetry readings, excerpts from letters from or about the astronomers in question, and so on.
+The lack of historical balance can be criticised (for example no mention of Galileo’s less commendable side), but it is after all a tribute and not a history lesson.
 My favourite parts were when some of the musicians infiltrated the audience, playing from amidst our seats so that the music came from behind as well as from the stage.
-This created a sense of being surrounded by music, which was quite magical, and all the more so with the images there to help the mind drift among the stars.
-In short, I would say The Galileo Project may be the best classical music performance I’ve ever seen, and that the multisensory presentation is one I’d like to see more of.
+This created a sense of being surrounded by music, which was quite magical, and all the more so with imagery to help the mind drift among the stars.
+In short, The Galileo Project may be the best classical music performance I’ve seen, and the multisensory presentation is one I’d like to see more of.
 I only wish they’d made more use of that surround sound effect.
 Finally, for your interest, here is a link to the blog that Tafelmusik kept of their Australian tour.